Wake Up Here: My First Airbnb Experience

 Here are my key takeaways from my first Airbnb experience:

 - Airbnb is a practical solution, especially for large groups.
 If you’re traveling with friends, Airbnb is a practical and alternative choice to a hostel because hosts can accommodate all of you.

 - Use Airbnb if you want to experience the local community environment Since our Airbnb home is located in a suburban Tokyo area, we were able to experience what it’s like to live in Tokyo.

-- But as a tourist, it’s better to book at a place that’s located near the train station or city centre.
-You’ll be able to maximize your time better if your place is located near the train station or city centre.
+- But as a tourist, it’s better to book at a place that’s located near the train station or city center.
+You’ll be able to maximize your time better if your place is located near the train station or city center.
 Our Airbnb home is 20-minutes away from Nakaitabashi Station on the Tobu Tojo Line.
 Once we’re at the station, we had to allot at least 40 minutes to get to places like Shinjuku or Shibuya.

 - Don’t rely on everything on your host.
 Have a Plan B. Things could go wrong when you travel like your booking wasn’t confirmed or something.
 In our case, we informed our host that we want to rent her pocket wi-fi for ¥500/day.
 When we got there, we couldn’t use the Pocket Wi-fi because a previous guest lost the cord that’s needed to use the device.
 If I knew that beforehand, I could’ve rented one at the airport for ¥800/day.
 As a result, I had to use Globe’s PHP599 data roaming to connect to the Internet. :(